syncfusion-content/javascript-docs/js/Chart/Data-Markers.md

 {% include image.html url="/js/Chart/Data-Markers_images/Data-Markers_img7.png" Caption="Data Markers"%}

-The following screenshot displays the labels when [labelPosition](../api/ejchart#members:series-labelposition) is *inside* position.
+The following screenshot displays the labels when the [labelPosition](../api/ejchart#members:series-labelposition) is set as *inside* position.

 {% include image.html url="/js/Chart/Data-Markers_images/Data-Markers_img8.png" Caption="Data Markers"%}

-The following screenshot displays the labels when [labelPosition](../api/ejchart#members:series-labelposition) is *outsideExtended* position.
+The following screenshot displays the labels when the [labelPosition](../api/ejchart#members:series-labelposition) is set as *outsideExtended* position.

 {% include image.html url="/js/Chart/Data-Markers_images/Data-Markers_img9.png" Caption="Data Markers"%}

 ## Customize specific points

-by using the ejChart, you can also customize the individual/specific markers with different colors, shapes and also with different images.
+By using the ejChart, you can also customize the individual/specific markers with different colors, shapes and also with different images.

 There are two ways to achieve this based on how the data is fed to the series.